CCSWG/opendata/01-Open-Data-in-CA.md

 3. California-specific information about the gender pay gap.
   3. Then: Early Senate Office of Research Report to cite past gender pay gap.
   3. Present: California-specific numbers about pay gap.
-*	d.
-Connect past California actions/law to present California actions/law.
+4. Connect past California actions/law to present California actions/law.
-  *	i.
-1985 report from the Comparable Worth Task Force.
+  4. 1985 report from the Comparable Worth Task Force.
 California Equal Pay Act insufficient to address pay gap then.
-    *	1. 1985 Task Force set to evaluate the problem and make recommendations.
+    4. 1985 Task Force set to evaluate the problem and make recommendations.
-  *	ii.
-SB 358 substantially broadened California’s gender pay differential law.
+  4. SB 358 substantially broadened California’s gender pay differential law.
-    *	1. Differences between previous Task Force, law and current Task Force and SB 358.
+    4. Differences between previous Task Force, law and current Task Force and SB 358.
-*	e.
-Response:
+5. Response:
-  *	i.
-SB 358.
+  5. SB 358.
 The strongest equal pay law in the country.
-  *	ii.
-Task Force: innovative approach.
+  5. Task Force: innovative approach.
 The role of proactive implementation and the importance of supporting compliance.

 <!-- Pagination -->
 <div class="pagination">